JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

 when initially writing and debugging code.

 Mouse events can be handled using event controllers.
-The event controller for mouse clicks is GtkGestureClick.
+The event controller for mouse clicks is `GtkGestureClick`.
 We first create this event controller, then add it to the widget using `push!`.

 ```julia